 A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family's choice where the owner agrees to rent under the program.
 This unit may include the family's present residence.
 Rental units must meet minimum standards of health and safety, as determined by the PHA.

 A housing subsidy is paid directly to the landlord by Beaufort Housing Authority on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.

-Beaufort Housing Authority currently has an allocation of 625 vouchers, including 14 HUD-Veterans Affairs Supportive Housing (VASH) Vouchers.
+As of 10/1/2022, Beaufort Housing Authority currently has an allocation of 642 vouchers, including 28 HUD-Veterans Affairs Supportive Housing (VASH) Vouchers.
 The Housing Choice Voucher Program Administrative Plan establishes guidelines for applicant eligibility and continued rental assistance.

 If you wish to view our HCV Administrative Plan, please come by our office during office hours.

 Monday, Tuesday, Wednesday, and Friday: 8:30 - 4:30 EST